 Condition # Condition Condition Currently Triggered Compliance Assessment Findings including evidence and comments 26) The approval holder must submit all monitoring data (including sensitive ecological data), surveys, maps, other spatial and metadata and all species occurrence record data (sightings and evidence of presence) electronically to the Department in accordance with the requirements of each plan .
-Yes Not Applicable.
-Monitoring data, surveys, maps, other spatial data and all species occurrence records data specified above, collected in line with Condition 7 and Condition 8, is required to be submitted electronically to the Department by TCC.
-Submission of data collected in line with Condition 7 and Condition 8 will be assessed as part of the next 12-month reporting period.
+Yes Compliant Monitoring data collected in the previous 12-month reporting period (23 February 2023 to 23 February 2024) that was submitted to the department included: Spatial data collected for clearing of protected matters in the HPS2 project area.
+Surveys and/or monitoring required by the OAMP management actions, documented in both the first Annual Compliance Report (Kleinfelder, 2024) and the supplementary management plans developed as required by the OAMP management actions.
+Survey data for the Southern Black-throated Finch is collected in each 12-month reporting period, however it is not required to be submitted to the department until the anniversaries of the implementation of the OAMP in accordance with Condition 8 and Condition 9.
+Monitoring data, surveys, maps, other spatial data and all species occurrence records data specified above, collected as part of this 12-month reporting period, is required to be submitted electronically to the Department by TCC and will be assessed in the next 12-month reporting period.
 Annual Com pliance Reporting 27) The approval holder must prepare a compliance report for each 12-month period from the date of this approval, or as otherwise agreed to in writing by the Minister .
-Yes Compliant This compliance report is for the first 12-month period following the date of this approval, being 23 February 2023 to the 23 February 2024.
+Yes Compliant This compliance report is for the second 12-month period following the date of this approval, being 23 February 2024 to the 23 February 2025.
 28) The approval holder must ensure that each compliance report is consistent with the Annual Compliance Report Guidelines , Commonwealth of Australia 2014.
-Yes Compliant This compliance report is prepared in accordance with the Annual Compliance Report Guidelines , Reporting under the Environment Protection and Biodiversity Act 1999 (DCCEEW, 2023), noting this is the current version.
-29) The approval holder must ensure that each compliance report includes: Yes Compliant This compliance report presents details in line with this condition.
-A) Accurate and complete details of compliance and any non- compliance with the conditions and the plans, and any incidents.
-Yes Compliant Accurate and complete details of compliance and non-compliance with the conditions and associated plans, as well as incidents relating to any event which has the potential to, or does, impact on a protected matter, are contained within this compliance report.
-B) One or more shapefile showing all clearing of any protected matters, and/or their habitat, undertaken within the 12-month period at the end of which that compliance report is prepared.
-Yes Compliant Clearing of protected matters between 23 February 2023 and 23 February 2024 were surveyed, with shapefiles produced.
-Shapefiles and figures are packaged separately with this compliance report.
+Yes Compliant This compliance report is prepared in accordance with the Annual Compliance Report Guidelines , Commonwealth of Australia 2014.

+29) The approval holder must ensure that each compliance report Yes Compliant This compliance report presents details in line with this condition. includes:

+Condition # Condition Condition Currently Triggered Compliance Assessment Findings including evidence and comments a) Accurate and complete details of compliance and any non- compliance with the conditions and the plans , and any incidents .
+Yes Compliant Accurate and complete details of compliance and non-compliance with the conditions and associated plans, as well as incidents relating to any event which has the potential to, or does, impact on a protected matter, are contained within this compliance report. b) One or more shapefile showing all clearing of any protected matters , and/or their habitat, undertaken within the 12-month period at the end of which that compliance report is prepared.
+Yes Compliant Clearing of protected matters between 23 February 2024 and 23 February 2025 were surveyed, with shapefiles produced and provided with this annual compliance report. c) All confirmed sightings, injuries, and mortalities of listed threatened species in a format consistent with the Guidelines for biological survey and mapped data .
+Yes Compliant Sighting, injuries and mortalities of listed threatened species were reviewed via: Incidental observations of listed threatened species occurrence in the project area, where there were any.
+Project Site pre-clearing surveys and the animal breeding place register completed in line with the High-risk Species Management Program requirements, governed by the Queensland Department of Environment and Science.
+There were no findings in accordance with this condition for this 12-month reporting period (23 February 2024 and 23 February 2025).